-The proposed budget for FY 2023 for all operating and capital funds totals \$1.480 billion or \$76.1 million (4.9%) less than the FY 2022 Approved Budget.
-The proposed operating budget of \$873.5 million represents an increase of \$21.4 million (2.5%) over the FY 2022 Approved Operating Budget of \$852.1 million.
-When controlling for the non-discretionary increases in debt service and regional sewage disposal expenses, the FY 2023 operating budget is only 1.1% over the FY 2022 Approved Budget.

-As stated above, services and operations will be impacted by the reductions included in this budget.
+The FY 2023 Approved Budget for all operating and capital funds totals \$1.469 billion or \$86.5 million (5.6%) below the Approved FY 2022 Budget.
+The Approved Operating Budget of \$864.6 million represents an increase of \$12.5 million (1.5%) over the FY 2022 Approved Operating Budget of \$852.1 million.
+Services and operations will be impacted by the reductions included in this budget.
 However, the budget does fund some essential improvements including much needed repairs at our facilities, water tank painting to prevent metal corrosion, and continuation of cybersecurity enhancements to protect customer data and Information Technology (IT) system security.
 Funding is also included for positions and funding for training, initial start-up, and testing of the new Biosolids Management Division; for positions and funding to comply with the new regulatory requirements due to a change to the Lead and Copper Rule; for the Little Seneca Reservoir Forebay sediment removal project (at a reduced level); for compliance with the regulatory requirements for dam inspection and monitoring; and for the Call Center Optimization Project to enhance customer experience.